Sid Watson

-Sidney John Watson (May 4, 1932 – April 25, 2004) was an American football player and college ice hockey coach.
+Sidney John Watson (May 4, 1932 – April 25, 2004) was an American football player and college ice hockey player and coach.
 He played halfback in the National Football League (NFL) for the Pittsburgh Steelers and Washington Redskins.
 He played college football at Northeastern University.
 He was also the head hockey coach at Bowdoin College from 1959 to 1983.

 Early life

 Watson was born in Andover, Massachusetts and attended Punchard High School.

 College career

 Watson attended and played football as a running back at Northeastern University, where he averaged more than 100 rushing yards per game and 7.1 yards per carry during his career.
 He played on Northeastern's 1951 undefeated team, and was chosen Little All America in 1953 and captained the 1954 team.
 He still holds Northeastern's school records for most single-season points (74) and held the record for most career points (191) until 1997.
 In addition to lettering in football for three years, Watson also received one letter in basketball and three in ice hockey.